Gladstone Branch: Description

-Rolling stock

-Most service is provided by Arrow III electric cars built by General Electric and Avco in 1978.
-The two weekday round trips to New York use Bombardier MultiLevel Coach or Comet coaches powered by ALP-46 Electric or ALP-45DP Dual-Power locomotives, since Arrows cannot make the voltage change at the Kearny Connection.
-In the months following Hurricane Sandy, service to Hoboken used Comet trains powered by ALP-45DP locomotives.

 Freight service

 At the time of NJT acquisition, freight service was operated by Conrail.
 Upon the breakup of that company, the Norfolk Southern Railway inherited the business.
 Customers on the line dwindled, and the last customer, the Reheis Chemical Company, was bought out by the General Chemical Company and planned to close down in 2008.
 The apparent last freight train made its run on November 7, 2008; however, seven months later the facility began receiving shipments again, on June 19, 2009.
 Although this industry is east of the Berkeley Heights station, the freight trains actually operate as far west as Stirling, where the engine uses the siding to run around the train to reverse direction.
 In 2019, the Dover and Delaware River Railroad took over freight service along the line.

 Electrification

 Like the Morristown Line, the Gladstone Branch is electrified using overhead catenary at 25 kV 60 Hz.
 Traction power comes from the NJT substation at Summit, which also powers much of the Morristown Line.
 The Summit substation is located north of New Providence on the Morristown Line, between the Summit and Chatham stations, and receives power from the nearby Summit Utility substation.
 In addition to the NJT Summit traction substation, three other switching facilities are located along the line.